 This is a difficult question to answer because, unfortunately, multiple cults and religious movements, etc., start on a daily basis around the world.
-Sometimes they fall more neatly into a category than others.
-For instance, Mormonism (The Church of Jesus Christ of Latter-Day Saints) is a “Christian cult” because they claim to be Christians, they say they are followers of Jesus, they use the Bible, etc., but they deny fundamental doctrines of the Christian faith such as the Trinity, the eternal nature of God, Salvation by Faith alone, etc. There are “Islamic cults,” such as the so-called “Nation of Islam” and “Jewish Cults” like “Kabbalah.”
+Some fall more neatly into a category than others.
+For instance, Mormonism (The Church of Jesus Christ of Latter-Day Saints) is a “Christian cult” because they claim to be Christians, they say they are followers of Jesus, they use the Bible, etc., but they deny fundamental doctrines of the Christian faith such as the Trinity, the eternal nature of God, salvation by faith alone, and others.
+There are “Islamic cults,” such as the so-called “Nation of Islam” and “Jewish cults” like “Kabbalah.”

 John of God might more appropriately be referred to as a guru or even a witch doctor.
-He is an individual who claims to have religious or spiritual truth and claims to have powers to heal.
+He is an individual who claims to have religious or spiritual truth and powers to heal.
 Maybe the best way to describe this movement is occultic in nature.
-Such charismatic figures are usually the source of new religions and cults but, again, it is hard to neatly categorize this particular movement because it doesn’t seem obvious that his intention is the formation of a new religion per se.
+Such charismatic figures are usually the source of new religions and cults but, again, it is hard to neatly categorize this particular movement because it doesn’t seem obvious that John of God's intention is the formation of a new religion per se.

 So in just this short statement we learn that this man claims to be a medium, a healer and that he credits “God” as the one who deserves the acclaim.
-Some problems we see right away is that it is not at all clear just who “God” is according to John of God.
-Given the location of John of God (Brazil) and the mention of “saints” as a category of whom he gives his consciousness over to, it is very likely that Roman Catholicism has majorly influenced him and those around him and their understanding of God and Scripture.
-Certainly the official Roman Catholic doctrine would not support much of what John of God is doing, however, the practice of praying to saints and the overarching belief that we can continue to commune with the dead could easily lend itself to the practice of being a medium.
+One problem we see right away is that it is not at all clear just who “God” is according to John of God.
+Given the location of John of God (Brazil) and the mention of “saints” as a category to whom he gives over his consciousness, it is very likely that Roman Catholicism has majorly influenced him and those around him and their understanding of God and Scripture.
+Certainly the official Roman Catholic doctrine would not support much of what John of God is doing; however, the practice of praying to saints and the overarching belief that we can continue to commune with the dead could easily lend itself to the practice of being a medium.

 9 “When you come into the land that the LORD your God is giving you, you shall not learn to follow the abominable practices of those nations.
 10 There shall not be found among you anyone who burns his son or his daughter as an offering, anyone who practices divination or tells fortunes or interprets omens, or a sorcerer 11 or a charmer or a medium or a necromancer or one who inquires of the dead, 12 for whoever does these things is an abomination to the LORD.
 And because of these abominations the LORD your God is driving them out before you.
 13 You shall be blameless before the LORD your God, 14 for these nations, which you are about to dispossess, listen to fortune-tellers and to diviners.
 But as for you, the LORD your God has not allowed you to do this."

-So if John of God is truly opening his body up to Spirits though he may claim that they are spirits of deceased healers, he is actually probably opening his body up to demons.
+So if John of God is truly opening his body up to spirits though he may claim that they are spirits of deceased healers, he is probably opening his body up to demons.
 To be sure demons are powerful beings and can do miraculous things.
-In Acts 16:16-18, we see a case if a demon possessed slave girl who told fortunes and made her master a lot of money:
+In Acts 16:16-18, we see a case of a demon possessed slave girl who told fortunes and made her master a lot of money:

 Finally, this may just be a money making scheme, or it could legitimately be both a way to make money and also really demonic at the same time.
 Neither venture need be mutually exclusive.
-It is interesting that on John of God’s website you can buy DVD’s and not only that but also they suggest that if you come to see John of God and want to experience healing that the best way to assure your trip is successful is if you hire a guide.
+It is interesting that on John of God’s website you can buy DVDs, and, not only that, but also they suggest that if you come to see John of God and want to experience healing, the best way to assure your trip is successful is if you hire a guide.
 From the website:

 Incidentally, there are at least two different guides with websites offering to lead your journey to Brazil to this “miracle worker.”3 After doing some research, we can be confident about these three things concerning John of God.